Pics from Wella in 1981

 On the pavement on Gale Road there were assorted vendors selling everything from fish to spices.
 We knew all of them and they used to keep an eye on us when we were very young that we didn’t stray too far from home.

-George S. Pereira, Toronto, Canada
+Sent in by George S. Pereira, Toronto, Canada

 St. Lawrence Road

 At No 12 lived Carl Thiedeman and his family.
 Carl worked for Ciollttes Ltd in Colombo.
 His daughter Beverly is married to Mervyn Direcze of Lorensz Road Bambalapitiya.